sabifo4/LUCA-divtimes/01_PAML/02_MCMCtree/README.md

 ### Setting the file structure to analyse `MCMCtree` output - posterior

-We will now create a directory inside te `sum_analyses` directory to analyse the `MCMCtree` output.
+We will now create a directory inside the `sum_analyses` directory to analyse the `MCMCtree` output.
 Nevertheless, we first need to transfer the data from the cluster to the corresponding directory on our local PC for further analyses:

 ```sh
 # Go to your HPC and copy the files that are required for sum stats.